Brickson/cookbook-for-best-practices/README.md

 # Brickson Deployment Checklist

-**Use the cookbook as a checklist for deployment, or as a development resource for starting new projects.**
+**Use as a checklist for deployment, or as a development resource for starting new projects.**

-**The Brickson Cookbook for Best Practices is updated regularly by our Bricksonites, but we welcome all contributions you can make.**
+**The Brickson Checklist for Deployment is updated regularly by our Bricksonites, but we welcome all contributions you can make.**

 ## Table of Contents